Category Archives: Portuguese Royals

 Luisa de Guzmán, Queen of Portugal; Credit – Wikipedia

 Luisa de Guzmán was the wife of João IV, the first King of Portugal from the Portuguese House of Braganza.
 She was also the mother of Catherine of Braganza, the wife of Charles II, King of England and King of Scots.
 Luisa María Francisca de Guzmán y Sandoval was born on October 13, 1613 at the Castle of San Pedro de Huelva, the seat of the powerful Spanish House of Medina Sidonia, in Huelva, Andalucía, Spain.
 She was the only daughter of Manuel Pérez de Guzmán y Silva, 8th Duke of Medina Sidonia and Juana Lorenza Gomez de Sandoval y de la Cerda (died 1624).
 Luisa’s paternal grandparents were Alonso Pérez de Guzmán, 7th Duke of Medina Sidonia, the commander-in-chief of the ill-fated Spanish Armada, and Ana Gomez de Silva y de Mendoza, daughter of Ana de Mendoza de la Cerda y de Silva Cifuentes, Princess of Eboli, Duchess of Pastran.
 Her maternal grandparents were Francisco de Sandoval y Rojas, 1st Duke of Lerma, a powerful favorite of King Felipe III of Spain, and Catalina de la Cerda y Portugal.
-Luisa was descended from the Kings of Portugal through both her mother and her father.
-She was also a descendant of Ferdinand II, King of Aragon through one of his illegitimate children and Pope Alexander VI, born Rodrigo Borgia, via one of his many mistresses.
+Luisa was descended from the Kings of Portugal through her mother and her father.
+She was also a descendant of Ferdinand II, King of Aragon through one of his illegitimate children, and Pope Alexander VI, born Rodrigo Borgia, via one of his many mistresses.

 Luisa had four brothers: